-- We encourage parents to attend parent consultation meetings - Workshops, helping with school visits and sharing any skills as part of themed events. - Individual Learning Plans are discussed with parents including the role they can play. - Opportunities to be a parent governor. - Opportunities to join FOMPS (Friends of Mayfield Primary School), supporting the school by raising funds and organising events for the school.
+- We encourage parents to attend parent consultation meetings - Workshops, helping with school visits and sharing any skills as part of themed events. - Individual Learning Plans are discussed with parents including the role they can play. - Opportunities to be a parent governor. - Opportunities to join the Friends of Mayfield Primary School (FOMPS), supporting the school by raising funds and organising events.